 A document that you get as part of the foreclosure process—but that isn’t initially required to be filed, recorded, or published—isn’t considered the first notice or filing even if the servicer later includes the document as an attachment along with another document that’s filed, recorded, or published as part of the foreclosure.

 The 120-day rule applies to mortgage loans that are secured by a property that is the borrower's principal residence.
 (12 C.F.R. § 1024.30).
 Though, whether the property is considered the borrower's principal residence depends on the specific facts and circumstances regarding the property and applicable state law.
-For example, a vacant property might still be a borrower’s principal residence under certain circumstances, like when a servicemember relocates due to permanent change of station orders and was living at the property as his or her principal residence immediately prior to displacement, intends to return to the property at some time in the future, and doesn't own any other residential property.
+For example, a vacant property might still be a borrower’s principal residence under some circumstances, like when a servicemember relocates due to permanent change of station orders and was living at the property as his or her principal residence immediately prior to displacement, intends to return to the property at some time in the future, and doesn't own any other residential property.

 While small servicers are exempt from some of the requirements under federal mortgage servicing laws, they must adhere to the 120-day rule, assuming the property and loan meet the other criteria.
-The 120-day law applies to both first lien and subordinate lien federally related mortgage loans, although it expressly does not apply to open-end lines of credit (home equity plans), or certain other types of exempt loans, like loans for which the servicer is a qualified lender under the Farm Credit Act of 1971.
+The 120-day law applies to both first lien and subordinate lien federally related mortgage loans, although it expressly doesn't apply to open-end lines of credit (home equity plans), or some other types of exempt loans, like loans for which the servicer is a qualified lender under the Farm Credit Act of 1971.
 (12 C.F.R. § 1024.31, 12 C.F.R. § 1024.30).